Cymraeg

 To block a user:

-• Go to the profile of the user you wish to report or block.
+• go to the profile of the user you wish to report or block

-• Select the three dots menu in the top right corner.
+• select the three dots menu in the top right corner

-• Choose either of the ‘Report’, ‘Restrict’ or ‘Block’ options from the menu.
+• choose either of the ‘Report’, ‘Restrict’ or ‘Block’ options from the menu

 To report a photo or video:

-• Select the photo or video you wish to report either in your feed or the user’s profile.
+• select the photo or video you wish to report either in your feed or the user’s profile

-• Select the three dots next to the photo or video you wish to report.
+• select the three dots next to the photo or video you wish to report

-• Choose the ‘Report’ option.
+• choose the ‘Report’ option

 To report a comment:

 • Instagram has several tools available to help you and your child understand and take control of their screen time.
 The ‘You’ve completely caught up’ feature is automatically enabled, which notifies users when they have seen all of the up-to-date content shared by those they follow, to help avoid endless scrolling.
 The ‘Take a break’ feature also reminds users to take a break after they have been scrolling for a certain amount of time.
+Quiet mode is a new feature that has been added for children and young people.
+This feature disables notifications and automatically informs a user who sends a message that the recipient has quiet mode enabled.

 To change notification settings:

-• Go to your profile by selecting the account button on the bottom left of the screen.
+• go to your profile by selecting the account button on the bottom left of the screen

-• Tap the three lines on the top right and select ‘Settings’.
+• tap the three lines on the top right and select ‘Settings’

-• Choose the ‘Notifications’ option and toggle the ‘Pause all’ option.
+• choose the ‘Notifications’ option and toggle the ‘Pause all’ option

-• Select a time from the options given.
-When the time is up, notifications will return to their normal settings.
+• select a time from the options given.
+When the time is up, notifications will return to their normal settings

 To manage activity status:

-• Scroll down to ‘Activity status’ and toggle off the ‘Show activity status’ option.
+• scroll down to ‘Activity status’ and toggle off the ‘Show activity status’ option

 Instagram is a popular platform and when used responsibly, it can be enjoyable.
 Remind your child that most of the content posted is staged to look its best and does not reflect real life.